twisted/twisted/docs/core/development/policy/compatibility-policy.rst

 Twisted is used by a wide variety of applications, many of which are proprietary or otherwise inaccessible to the Twisted development team.
 Each of these applications is developed against a particular version of Twisted.
-Python does not provide us with a strict way to partition "public" and "private" objects (methods, classes, modules), so it is unfortunately quite likely that many of those applications are using arbitrary parts of Twisted.
+Python does not provide us with a strict way to partition **public** and **private** objects (methods, classes, modules), so it is unfortunately quite likely that many of those applications are using arbitrary parts of Twisted.
 Our compatibility strategy needs to take this into account, and be comprehensive across our entire codebase.
-Exceptions can be made for modules aggressively marked "unstable" or "experimental", but even experimental modules will start being used in production code if they have been around for long enough.
+Exceptions can be made for modules aggressively marked **unstable** or **experimental**, but even experimental modules will start being used in production code if they have been around for long enough.

 The purpose of this document is to to lay out rules for Twisted application developers who wish to weather the changes when Twisted upgrades, and procedures for Twisted engine developers - both contributors and core team members - to follow when who want to make changes which may be incompatible to Twisted itself.